This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 I’d always thought of Brighton as a popular seaside retreat, but this little city, unofficially known as the vegan capital of England, is filled with interesting and unique stores selling everything from a vast selection of cereals to antique armory.

-Rob had been invited to Brighton for a work meetup, and he spent 5 days in the city discovering the best places to check out.
+Rob had been invited to Brighton for a work meetup, and he spent five days in the city discovering the best places to check out.
 He put together an itinerary to show me around (what a sweetheart!) so after I arrived in London, we spent a day exploring Brighton together before starting our UK road trip.

-How to get there:
+How to get from London to Brighton

 There are a few different rail options that you can take to get from London to Brighton.
 The city is about a 1-1.5 hour train ride away.